 The violence in this city sickens me.
 That we’re losing lives violently, that families are feeling the impact, that so many of these lives are young ones, that we’re so used to hearing about it happening, and that our youth have such an eye-level view of it, is heart rending.
 I cannot overstate how much so.

 But as a journalist, and as a result of my own habits of mind, I also have to pull back and remember a few things.
-I have to remember that violence is not the only thing that happens in Newark, and that it’s not a contradiction to mourn our losses, wrap our arms around their families (and acknowledge that for a while, it’ll feel like the only thing happening in their lives), continue to seek ways to quash it…and also acknowledge, applaud, and shine a light on the positive things that occur here.
+I have to remember that violence is not the only thing that happens in Newark, and that it’s not a contradiction to mourn our losses, wrap our arms around their families, acknowledge that for a very long time, it’ll feel like the only thing happening in their lives, continue to seek ways to quash it…and also acknowledge, applaud, and shine a light on the positive things that occur here.

 I have to remember that the very act of acknowledging only the negative has its own destabilizing effect on our communities.
 Violence here, as in all places, has a terroristic effect.
 That effect works by asymmetry, which means that an act of violence will have a reach far outside of its already substantial real-world sphere of influence.
 Every time someone perpetrates a violent act, it affects even those of us who observe it from a “safe” distance: it reaches into our minds, makes us feel under siege, chokes out hope, and blinds us to the real opportunities around us.

 We must know what’s going on in our neighborhoods in order to reckon with those things.
 The violence here is a bona fide emergency, and we need to surround it and root it out.
 But if we only give voice to negative things, we’ll amplify their impact that much more.
 We’ll cede substantially more ground to them than even they deserve.
 We must elevate hopeful things even as we grapple with our gravest problems.